rbannist/ContainersOnAzure_IntroLab/README.md

 ## 1. Provisioning a Cosmos DB instance

-Let's start by creating a Cosmos DB instance in the portal, this is a quick process.
+Let's start by creating a Cosmos DB instance in the portal or using CLI, this is a quick process.

+### PORTAL:
 Navigate to the Azure portal and create a new Azure Cosmos DB instance, enter the following parameters:

 * ID: <yourdbinstance>
 * API: Select MongoDB as the API as our container API will use this driver